Rory-Mac/LiM/README.md

 assembler written in python.
 The project can be used as reference material to any hobbyist wanting to build their own virtual machine from scratch.
 The base project has plenty of room for extension:
 - Control and Status Register Instructions, Interrupts
-- RiSC-V "M" Standard Extension for Integer Multiplication and Division
+- RiSC-V "M" Standard Extension for Integer Multiplication and Division (evolve design to that of multi-cycle or pipelined processor)
 - RiSC-V "F"/"D" Standard Extension for Single-Precision/Double-Precision Floating-Point
 - Ethernet MMIO and network stack
 - Functional Compiler, Linker and File System